curioustorvald/Terrarum-sans-bitmap/README.md

 ![Font sample — necessary information in this image is also provided below.](demo.PNG)

 This font is a bitmap font used in [my game project called Terrarum](https://github.com/minjaesong/Terrarum) (hence the name).
-The font supports more than 90 % of european languages, as well as Chinese, Japanese and Korean.
-More technical side, it supports Latin-1 Supplement, Latin Ext-A/B/C, IPA Extension, Greek, Cyrillic (+ Bulgarian, Serbian variants) and the supplement, Armenian, Devanagari, Bengali, Thai, Georgian (Mkhedruli and Mtavruli), General Punctuations, Super/Subscrips, CJK Punctuations, All of the Kana (minus the Hentaigana), Chinese (limited to Unihan and Ext-A), Hangul (every possible syllables) and Fullwidth forms.
+The font supports more than 90 % of european languages, as well as Chinese, Japanese, and Korean.

 The JAR package is meant to be used with LibGDX (extends ```BitmapFont``` class).
 If you are not using the framework, please refer to the __Font metrics__ section to implement the font metrics correctly on your system.